11ty/11ty-website/docs/accessibility.md

 ### People to Follow

+One of the best ways to immerse yourself in the accessibility development community is to follow the experts.
 Many of these folks are [participants in the Eleventy community](/authors/) too!

 * [Marcy Sutton](https://marcysutton.com/writing/)
 * [Scott O’Hara](https://www.scottohara.me/writing/)